tgy97/tgy97.github.io/_pages/about.md

 Education
 ======
 M.S. in Center for Data Science, Peking University, 2019 - 2022.
-B.S. in School of electronics engineering and computer science(EECS), Peking University, 2015 -2019.
+B.S. in Department of Computer Science and Technology, Peking University, 2015 -2019.

 Publication